Monarch Butterflys - Little Flutterby

 Delta County becomes Michigan's butterfly capital in late summer and early fall when thousands of stately Monarch butterflies use the county's unique geography to rest, and capture the imaginations of thousands of humans following the flight, and plight, of this unique creature.

-The county's Stonington Peninsula, and in particular, the cedar trees and lands surrounding the Peninsula Point Lighthouse Park at the end of the point, separating Little from Big Bay de Noc, becomes the stopping-off-point for thousands of Monarchs in late summer and early fall.
+The county's Stonington Peninsula, and in particular, the cedar trees and lands surrounding the Peninsula Point Lighthouse, a Forest Service Day Use Area, at the end of the point, separating Little from Big Bay de Noc, becomes the stopping-off-point for thousands of Monarchs in late summer and early fall.

 Researchers have been studying the orange-and-black-winged insects and their flight patterns since 1993 to determine where they live in the area and how to protect this unique species, which migrates more than 1,900 miles from northern climates to regions near Mexico City each winter.

-Scores of volunteers help naturalists at the U.S. Forest Service's Rapid River/Manistique Ranger District off in Rapid River monitor each stage of the monarch's life, from when they return to the area to lay their eggs--only on the milkweed pods--to when they mature, and again migrate to wintering areas near El Rosario, Mexico.
-Volunteers receive a small stipend for daily checks between May 1 and the end of September, counting the number of butterfly eggs and larvae in the spring, and their health of the local milkweed plants, the larvae's only food source, says Anne Okonek, assistant District Ranger for the Hiawatha National Forest Rapid River/Manistique Ranger District office in Rapid River, who monitors the research efforts.
+Volunteers help naturalists at the U.S. Forest Service's Rapid River/Manistique Ranger District off in Rapid River monitor each stage of the monarch's life, from when they return to the area to lay their eggs--only on the milkweed pods--to when they mature, and again migrate to wintering areas near El Rosario, Mexico.
+Volunteers conduct monitoring between May 1 and the end of September, counting the number of butterfly eggs and larvae in the spring, and their health of the local milkweed plants, the larvae's only food source, \Joanne Sanfilippo, District Ranger for the Hiawatha National Forest Rapid River/Manistique Ranger District office in Rapid River.
+The monitoring work at Peninsula Point is conducted exclusively through volunteers.
+Mileage reimbursement for volunteers may be[CJM-1] possible through funds received from Wildlife Unlimited of Delta County.

 The butterfly's appearance also coincides with visits by hundreds of Monarch fans who wing in, or drive from across the country to watch the butterflies gather in late summer and early fall.